rodas-awgichew/Intro_to_DB/README.md

 3. Run tests locally.
 4. Open a pull request with a clear description of the change.

-Guidelines:
-- Keep exercises small and focused.
-- Add example answers in a separate folder (e.g., `solutions/`) and clearly mark them.
-- If adding data, prefer small, synthetic datasets that are easy to load.

 ## License
 This repository does not include a license file by default.
 Consider adding a LICENSE (for example, MIT) to clarify usage and contributions.